beachweak/R2K/README.md

 ## How do I use R2K?
 There are a few ways you can run R2K:

-- Run the web demo [here](https://vlri4.xyz/R2K/index.html)
-- Download an offline copy [here](https://github.com/plecakserce/R2K/releases)
+- Download an offline copy [here](https://github.com/beachweak/R2K/releases)
 - Run it through http-server to let your offline copy save customisation features

 ## Are there issues with R2K?